Support is essential when we struggle with depression, and it’s good if that support can come from a variety of people and means.

-If you’re supporting someone with depression, it’s important to get support for yourself too.
+If we’re supporting someone with depression, it’s important to get support for ourselves too.

-It’s vital for your own emotional wellbeing to take time out from caring to care for yourself.
+It’s vital for our own emotional wellbeing to take time out from caring to care for ourselves.

-Remember support from outside of your relationship can be incredibly helpful too – you don’t just have to manage this between yourselves.
+Remember support from outside of our relationship can be incredibly helpful too – we don’t just have to manage this between ourselves.